UnovaUnova Nodes

 POST/auth/getApiTokenAuth: None (public)

-Exchange a facility's signed payload for a bearer token.
+Exchange a facility's operator key for a bearer token.
 Done by the launchpad on your behalf.

 Request body